Fischer-Maris/University-of-Richmond-CyberSecurity-ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible lets you quickly and easily deploy multitier apps.
-You won't need to write custom code to automate your systems; you list the tasks required to be done by writing a playbook, and Ansible will figure out how to get your systems to the state you want them to be in.
+You list the tasks Needed to be done by writing a playbook, and Ansible will figure out how to get your systems to the state you want them to be in.

 The playbook implements the following tasks: